TOKYO TRAVEL GUIDE

 Toco Tokyo Heritage Hostel is a traditional and atmospheric hostel just 1 few steps from Iriya station.
 Private rooms start at ¥3573, a great option for couples and families.

 For those looking for something different and unusual, check out Khasan Tokyo Samurai Capsule, with dorm beds starting also starting at ¥3573, linen curtains provide that extra bit of privacy.

-A new and modern hotel, The Richmond Hotel Tokyo Suidobashi is a clean and comfortable hotel just a ten minute walk to Suidobashi subway station and a 2 minute walk to Tokyo Dome, rooms starting at ¥10,700.
+A new and modern hotel, The Richmond Hotel Tokyo Suidobashi is a clean and comfortable hotel just a ten-minute walk to Suidobashi subway station and a 2-minute walk to Tokyo Dome, with rooms starting at ¥10,700.

 The Capitol Hotel Tokyu boasts 2 restaurants, an indoor pool and gives you direct access to 4 subway lines.
 Rooms are heavenly and offer great city views, starting at ¥58,212 a night.